zilishen/documentation/content/nginx-one/how-to/using-official-nginx-container-images-to-connect-to-nginx-one.md

 ## Introduction

-By following this guide, you will be able to set up a Docker container with NGINX Plus and the NGINX Agent, and then connect to NGINX One SaaS.
+By following this guide, you will be able to set up a Docker container with NGINX Plus and the NGINX Agent, and then connect to the F5 NGINX One cloud console.

 ---